Gender-based homophily in collaborations across a heterogeneous scholarly landscape: Discussion

-In the secondary analysis, we find that female representation and field size are positively associated with statistically significant behavioral homophily.
+In a secondary analysis, we find that statistically significant behavioral homophily is positively associated with both field size and the proportion of women authors in the field.
 Scientifically, this result may seem counterintuitive on its face; however, it is not surprising from the perspective of homophily \citep{mcpherson1987homophily}: as the representation of women increases, it becomes more likely that same-gender individuals who are sufficiently compatible along other key dimensions become available as prospective co-authors.
-This is consistent with with prior research in Economics which finds that behavioral homophily tends to be larger in sub-fields with a higher proportion of females~\citep{boschini2007team}.
-Indeed, if women’s representation increases in areas of scholarship that remain stereotyped as male, women may have implicit or explicit preferences to collaborate with other women to protect against stereotype threat: experiments demonstrate that the presence of other women enhances women’s confidence, performance, and motivation in male-stereotyped domains \citep{murphy2007signaling, sekaquaptewa2003solo, inzlicht2000threatening, stout2011steming, marx2002female}.
-However, because more balanced gender representation and larger field size also increase the power of our testing procedure, future work is needed to disentangle whether these factors are actually associated with increased homophily or simply due to our increased ability to detect homophily.
-We also find that the ratio of the proportion of single authored papers written by females to the proportion of female multi-authorships is not significantly associated with behavioral homophily.
-However, an analysis which directly models single-author papers could be more conclusive.
+This is consistent with prior research in Economics which finds that behavioral homophily tends to be larger in sub-fields with a higher proportion of women~\citep{boschini2007team}.
+Surprisingly, we find that the ratio of the proportion of single authored documents written by women to the proportion of women multi-authorships is not significantly associated with statistically significant behavioral homophily.
+Directly modeling single-author documents would require much stronger assumptions, but could provide more insight.
+Methodologically, the results agree with the intuition that one would expect higher testing power in fields which are larger (more authorships).
+In addition, we see that fields with a larger proportion of women (in practice this means closer to 50\%) are also associated with a greater probability of detecting statistically significant homophily.
+We posit that this is due to the fact that when the gender distribution is closer to even, the set of achievable $\alpha$ values in the null distribution is generally larger as well.